Effective Date of Coverage Changes

 When you enroll in benefits, your elections typically remain in effect until the end of the calendar year.
 Certain life events may impact your benefits or allow you to make changes mid-year.

 You can make changes during the annual Open Enrollment period.
-This year, Open Enrollment is October 23 - November 3, 2017.
-Change take effect on January 1, 2017.

 If you submit a change to add a dependent or enroll in coverage within 30 days of a qualifying event, changes are effective as of the event date.